Skip to main content

 Introduction

-This standard outlines nurses' accountabilities for providing safe nursing care to clients when performing screening and diagnostic tests & imaging activities.
+This practice standard outlines nurses' accountabilities for providing safe nursing care to clients when performing screening and diagnostic tests & imaging activities.

-• Acting within their autonomous scope of practice (without a client-specific order).
+• Act within their autonomous scope of practice (without a client-specific order) to order or perform certain screening and diagnostic tests & imaging activities.

 Medical Service Plan (MSP) Practitioner Numbers